All Products

 Document Center

-Anti-DDoS:Configure health checks
+Anti-DDoS:Configure a health check

 Anti-DDoS Pro and Anti-DDoS Premium provide Layer 4 and Layer 7 health checks for protected non-website services.
-The health check feature is suitable for services that have more than one origin IP address.
+The health check feature is suitable for services that have more than one origin server IP address.
 This feature is used to check the availability of the backend servers.
-After you add a port forwarding rule to Anti-DDoS Pro or Anti-DDoS Premium, you can enable the health check feature for the port forwarding rule.
+After you add a port forwarding rule to Anti-DDoS Pro or Anti-DDoS Premium, you can enable the health check feature for the forwarding rule.

 Prerequisites